 Fish is a great lean protein for a healthy survivorship.
 This quick fish stew is a favorite at our classes.
 It’s easy to make and delicious to eat!
 Fish is so very good for us and this stew is great for beginners to fish cookery because it is pretty much foolproof.
 The stew base can be frozen too – check out Ann’s Tips.
 You can even cook the potatoes and carrots ahead of time to add to the stew along with the fish, just make sure they are al dente, which means that they still have some bite.
 Click here for the video!

-3. Add the white wine, if using, or a little of the stock to deglaze the pan.
-When the wine reduces and looks syrupy, add the tomatoes and cook them down until they start to take on an orangey color.
+- Add a little stock to deglaze the pan.
+Add the tomatoes and cook them down until they start to take on an orangey color.
 Add the carrots and potatoes and enough stock to just cover them.
 Mix and cover the pan.
 Cook over low heat until the vegetables are just tender.
 Adjust seasoning.

 - 1 pound firm white fish fillets (cod, hake, monkfish), skinned and cut into large pieces